younginnovations/iati-organisations-cleanup/readme.md

 #### Data Dump

+* source are in `src/dump`
 * copy `config.py.bak` to `config.py`
 * create mysql database and update `config.py` with mysql credentials
-* `python dump.py` reads `orgnaisations-clean.csv` and dumps the data into the database you have just created
+* Run `python dump.py` which reads `organisations-clean.csv` and dumps the data into the database you have just created